-'Public land' is any land (including a public reserve) vested in, or under the control of, council.
-Exceptions include roads, land to which the Crown Lands Act 1989 applies, a common, or land to which the Trustees of Schools of Arts Enabling Act 1902 applies.
+Public land is defined in the LG Act as any land (including a public reserve) vested in, or under council control.
+Exceptions include a public road, land to which the Crown Lands Act 1989 applies, a common, land subject to the Trustees of Schools of Arts Enabling Act 1902 or a regional park under the National Parks and Wildlife Act 1974.